momiji-bit/MM-Gesture/README.md

   <a href="https://img.shields.io/github/issues-raw/momiji-bit/MM-Gesture?color=%23FF9600" target="_blank"><img src="https://img.shields.io/github/issues-raw/momiji-bit/MM-Gesture?color=%23FF9600"></a>
   <a href="https://img.shields.io/github/stars/momiji-bit/MM-Gesture?style=flat&color=yellow" target="_blank"><img src="https://img.shields.io/github/stars/momiji-bit/MM-Gesture?style=flat&color=yellow"></a>
 </p>

-The solution of `gkdx2` Team for `Track 1` of the [The 3rd Workshop & Challenge on Micro-gesture Analysis for Hidden Emotion Understanding (MiGA)](https://cv-ac.github.io/MiGA2025/).

-Our team is named `HFUT-VUT`.
-The primary contacts are Dr. Kun Li (kunli.hfut@gmail.com) and Mr. Jihao Gu (geogu2000@outlook.com).

-We will provide the full list of authors in the technical report.

 🎉 The generated `ensemble/prediction.zip`  represents our **final submission**, achieving an impressive 🏆 **Top-1 Accuracy of 73.213%**! 🌟